Stories (band)

-Stories was an American early 1970s rock and pop music band based in New York.
+Stories was an American early 1970s rock and pop music band based in New York City.
 The band consisted of keyboardist Michael Brown, bassist/vocalist Ian Lloyd, guitarist Steve Love, and drummer Bryan Madey, and had a Number 1 hit with a cover of Hot Chocolate's "Brother Louie."

 Band history

 Ian Lloyd (born Lloyd Buonconsiglio, 1947, Seattle) and Michael Brown (b.
 Michael Lookofsky, April 25, 1949, Brooklyn) were introduced by their fathers, Peter Buonconsiglio and Harry Lookofsky, two old friends who had worked together for years as session violinists.
 Lloyd had been singing for years and had attracted local notice recording as Lloyd London.
 Brown had already experienced substantial mainstream success, having led and performed with his group The Left Banke, which had made the U.S. charts with the Brown-penned singles "Walk Away Renee" (No. 5, 1966) and "Pretty Ballerina" (No. 15, 1967).

 The two set about becoming a Beatlesque band.
 They recruited New Yorkers Steve Love and Brian Madey and located an interested record label in Kama Sutra.
 A self-titled album and a single – "I'm Coming Home" (No. 42, 1972) – followed.

 Afterward, the band started work on their second LP with producer Eddie Kramer, About Us (1973).
 After the album's release, Brown left the band to pursue another project.

 About Us did relatively well, but it did not initially include the group's new single, "Brother Louie."
-The song about a black girl and her white boyfriend had been a UK hit for Hot Chocolate earlier that year.
+The song about a black woman and her white boyfriend had been a UK hit for Hot Chocolate earlier that year.
 (The group's soon-to-be new bassist, Kenny Aaronson, was responsible for the Motown-like bass line that helped give the song its funky character.)
 Once issued as the Stories' fifth single, it became a big hit, reaching No. 1 in the United States.
-It spent two weeks at No. 1 and remained in the Billboard chart for 18 weeks, with an R.I.A.A. gold disc awarded on August 22, 1973.
+It spent two weeks at No. 1 and remained on the Billboard chart for 18 weeks, with an R.I.A.A. gold disc awarded on August 22, 1973.

 A new version of the LP was issued which did include the hit single, and the album proceeded to sell well.
 In some cases, old copies of the LP which did not include the single were shipped inside album covers that did list the single.